Burch and/or Birch

 Born in the 19th century

-Jane Burch lived near the Crown and died there in 1916.
+Jane Burch lived near the Crown and died there in 1916 (aged 84).
 She had been born in 1832 in Mendlesham.
-Jane had 9 children but never married. {Photo from her great, great granddaughter via Facebook 2020)}
+Jane is thought to have had 9 children but never married, (she kept the surname Burch throughout her life) though in latter years she is recorded in census forms as a widow.

 Robert Burch was born around 1796 in Stowupland.
 On March 29th 1829 Robert married Elizabeth Catchpole and the following year their only son Samuel Burch was born.
 By the time of Samuel’s baptism in 1830 Robert was listed as a ‘Victualler at the Crown Public House‘.